-The filing of a bankruptcy case automatically and immediately stops IRS bank account levies and wage garnishments, and enables the taxpayer to either obtain a discharge or reorganize his or her tax liabilities.
+The filing of a bankruptcy case immediately stops IRS bank account levies and wage garnishments.
+It also enables the taxpayer to either obtain a discharge or reorganize their tax liabilities.

 Income Tax Discharge Guidelines

-The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) enacted by Congress and signed by the president in 2005 essentially merged the tax discharge rules applicable to Chapter 7, Chapter 13 and Chapter 11 bankruptcies.
-These rules are complex, and their specific application to a taxpayer depends on the individual facts and circumstances of a case.
-In simple, generic terms, most “old” taxes can be discharged (eliminated), while “new” tax liabilities are treated as “priority taxes” and are nondischargeable.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) essentially merged the tax discharge rules applicable to Chapter 7, Chapter 11 and Chapter 13 bankruptcies.
+These rules are complex and their specific application to a taxpayer depends on the individual facts and circumstances of a case.
+Generally speaking, most “old” taxes can be discharged or eliminated, while “new” tax liabilities are treated as “priority taxes” and are nondischargeable.

-The ability to discharge a tax in bankruptcy, and the selection of the proper bankruptcy chapter, is primarily determined by four dates:
+The ability to discharge a tax in bankruptcy, and the selection of the proper bankruptcy chapter, is primarily determined by three dates:

 - The last date on which the taxpayer’s return was due for the year of the delinquent tax

 - The date the taxpayer actually filed the applicable return

 - The date the tax in question was assessed by the IRS